natsuapo/keplerjis/docs/dataloading/googletakeout.md

 Since it meets the column requirement of trajectory data, user can directly convert point layer to trajectory layer.
 (I am considering to make it a trajectory layer by default)
 ![image](../images/gmt-layer-with-track.png)

-The semantic location history file is converted two data sources, which are respectively activity information` representing the OD data of the user, and `visited place information` representing the stay point data.
+The semantic location history file is converted two data sources, which are respectively `activity information` representing the OD data of the user, and `visited place information` representing the stay point data.
 Then several layers are auto generated, among which the stay points are converted to a point layer while the origin-destination pairs are converted to an arc layer.

+Stay point data and point layer
 ![image](../images/pt-layer-gmt-stay.png "stay point data")

+OD data and arc layer
 ![image](../images/arc-layer-gmt-od.png "OD data")